Texas slave insurrection panic of 1860: Effects

 Pro-slavery extremists used the allegations of slave rebellion to whip up support for secession throughout the American South, accusing Abraham Lincoln supporters of masterminding the conspiracy.
+White Southern newspapers blamed the torches of the Wide Awakes for the fires, and viewed the Wide Awakes as a military organization who would "erect the guillotine, tear down the temples of justice, sack the city and the plain, and overturn society" in the slave-holding South.
 Many who previously supported the Union became convinced that disunion was necessary if Lincoln were elected president, which did occur in November 1860.
-Texas succeeded in 1861.
+Texas seceded in 1861.

 The conspiracy of arson and rebellion was treated as fact by journalists and scholars into the mid-20th century, though they often acknowledge it is unsubstantiated by evidence.
 For example, a 1949 article in the journal of the Texas State Historical Association says that violent reprisal is a justified response to insurrection "whether real or imagined."

 Some men involved in the murders of 1860 became prominent, such as Texas Governor Richard Coke.
 The events themselves fell into obscurity; those responsible stopped talking about them.
-They events were commemorated in 1991 when a park near Dealey Plaza in Dallas was renamed Martyrs Park.
+The events were commemorated in 1991 when a park near Dealey Plaza in Dallas was renamed Martyrs Park.
 It marks the site of the execution of Patrick Jennings, Sam Smith, and Cato.